 “Brighton College is the UK’s top co-educational school, renowned for combining academic excellence with a wealth of extra-curricular opportunities, all underpinned by a deep commitment to the individual needs and enthusiasms of each boy or girl.”
 Richard Cairns, Principal, Brighton College UK

-Brighton College is also a proven UAE school - Brighton College Abu Dhabi is a WhichSchoolAdvisor.com 'Top School', and rated Very Good by the Abu Dhabi Department of Education and Knowledge's (ADEK) inspection team in the 2018-19 inspection round.
+Brighton College is also a proven UAE school - Brighton College Abu Dhabi is a WhichSchoolAdvisor.com 'Top School', and was rated Outstanding by the Abu Dhabi Department of Education and Knowledge's (ADEK) inspection team in the 2018-19 inspection round.
 Its sister school in Al Ain was rated Outstanding two years ago, ahead of its Abu Dhabi sister school.

-Brighton College Dubai will offer a K-12 British curriculum.
+Brighton College Dubai will offer a Foundation to Year 13 British curriculum.

-Both Bright and IB based Dwight will benefit from the Centre of Excellence for Arabic Language, Culture and the Arts, an institiution "dedicated to the development of intra-cultural exchange, facilitate both teacher and student development, as well as promote a deeper understanding of the rich Arabic history and traditions."
+Both Brighton and IB-based Dwight will benefit from the Centre of Excellence for Arabic Language, Culture and the Arts, an institution "dedicated to the development of intra-cultural exchange, facilitate both teacher and student development, as well as promote a deeper understanding of the rich Arabic history and traditions."

-Yes, Brighton College Dubai is being built in effectively the same plot as Dwight School but this seems to be more about construction efficiency than a shared approach in any way to actual school operations.
-There will also be shared facilities, so there will clearly be the need for coordination.
+Not very.
+Yes, Brighton College Dubai has been built in effectively the same plot as Dwight School but this seems to have been more about build cost efficiency than a shared approach in any way to actual school operations.
+There are also shared facilities, so there will clearly be the need for coordination.